KQM-git/TCL/combat-mechanics/enemy-mechanics/enemy-interactions.md

 * Corrosion stacks are independent of each other, last for 10 seconds, and deal 10 total ticks of damage scaling linearly with each character's max HP.
 * Corrosion stacks applied by a Rifthound or Rifthound Whelp deal 0.5% max HP damage per tick.

+## De-Aggro Distances
+* Different types of enemies in the Overworld de-aggro at different ranges from their spawn, not at specific distances.
+These ranges take all 3 axes of the coordinate system into consideration.

 ## Evidence Vault

 {% page-ref page="../../evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md" %}